Georg von Langsdorff: Russian Voyage of Circumnavigation

 When the expedition returned to Kamchatka he left with ambassador Nikolai Rezanov and headed to the northwest coast of North America.
-He explored the Aleutians, Kodiak and Sitka; and returned from San Francisco by ship to Siberia and from there made his way overland to Saint Petersburg, arriving in 1808.
+He explored the Aleutians, Kodiak and Sitka.
+At Sitka he met and befriended the American maritime fur trader John DeWolf, who sold the RAC his ship Juno.
+Langsdorff and Rezanov traveled sailed Juno to San Francisco to acquire food for Sitka.
+From Sitka, Langsdorff and DeWolf sailed to Petropavlovsk, then Okhotsk.
+From there both traveled overland across Siberia separately making their way to Saint Petersburg, where Langsdorff arrived in 1808.

 He encountered various problems on his journey.
 For example, in Brazil the humidity caused the botanical samples to rot, and ants came and ate his insect collections.
 On his way back to Saint Petersburg he lost part of his herbarium collection in the Lena between Yakutsk and Irkutsk.
 However he was able to publish his findings in books such as Plantes recueilles pendant le voyage des Russes autour du monde: expédition dirigée par M. de Krusenstern.
-(Plants colleted during the Russians' voyage around the world: expedition led by Mr. Krusenstern), published in 1810.
+(Plants collected during the Russians' voyage around the world: expedition led by Mr. Krusenstern), published in 1810.

 Brazil

 In 1813 Langsdorff was nominated consul general of Russia in Rio de Janeiro, Brazil.
-He acquired a farm (named "Mandioca," or manioc) in the north of Rio and collected plants, animals and minerals.
-He hosted and entertained foreign naturalists and scientists, such as Johann Baptist von Spix (1781-1826) and Carl Friedrich Philipp von Martius (1794-1868), and explored the flora, fauna and geography of the province of Minas Gerais with French naturalist Augustin Saint-Hilaire from 1813 to 1820.
+He acquired a farm (named "Mandioca", or manioc) in the north of Rio and collected plants, animals and minerals.
+He hosted and entertained foreign naturalists and scientists, such as Johann Baptist von Spix (1781–1826) and Carl Friedrich Philipp von Martius (1794–1868), and explored the flora, fauna and geography of the province of Minas Gerais with French naturalist Augustin Saint-Hilaire from 1813 to 1820.